Video is broken with switchable graphics

 This topic branch now has merge conflicts with devel, since the branch for #10298 was merged in there.
 They are non-trivial to fix: building dkms modules for the amd64 kernel is quite painful due to multiarch.
 Also, I got basically no feedback from the people who I was doing this work for (MacBook & powerful ThinkPad users), which does not help motivating me to work on this further right now.
 Once we have #8183 it'll be easy to fix the modules compilation problem, so I'll work on it again once we have a 64-bit userland, but not earlier.
 If someone wants to work on it earlier, feel welcome to reassign to you :)

-#29 Updated by goupille about 1 year ago
+#29 Updated by goupille over 1 year ago

 another user reported what looks like the same issue on a Dell XPS with an Intel(R) HD Graphics 630 and a NVIDIA GeForce GTX 1050.
 The user didn't get a black screen tho, but the "Error starting GDM with your graphic cars: Intel corporation device..." screen.